metacall/gsoc-2023/submissions/windows-ci-pkspyder007.md

 - [Work Done](#list-of-prs-raised-during-the-project)

 ## Introduction
- MetaCall Core has a intensive test case which is mainly focused on Linux (including Sanitizers in order to detect memory, address, undefined behavior or threading bugs).
-Currently we are improving the Windows CI/CD support with MSVC.
+ MetaCall Core has an intensive test case which is mainly focused on Linux (including Sanitizers in order to detect memory, address, undefined behavior or threading bugs).
+Currently, we are improving the Windows CI/CD support with MSVC.

 ## Objectives
 - To implement and complete testing CI/CD for Windows to run with different compilers (MSVC for now).